kobsio/kobs/docs/plugins/prometheus.md

 | columns | [[]Column](#column) | A list of columns, which **must** be provided, when the type of the chart is `table` | No |

 ### yAxis

-The y axis can be customized for line and area charts.
-It is possible to use the min/max value of all returned time series or you can set a custom value.
-By default the scale of the y axis will be automatically determined.

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |